Latest SeedProd News

 The WordPress Block Editor, or Gutenberg, provides a straightforward way to embed videos into your WordPress posts and pages.

 First, you’ll need the video URL you want to embed.
-If you’re using a platform like YouTube, navigate to the video and copy the URL from the address bar.
-You can also click the share icon and copy the video URL from there.
+On a platform like YouTube, go to the video and copy the URL from the address bar.

 Copy the video URL